Have you ever wondered if you’re missing some of the functions within LinkedIn that would help your business?

 - Arrange your skills in the order you want them to appear.
 Remember that the top three are visible when people scroll through your profile.

-- To remove a skill from your list, click the X located to the left of that skill.
+- To remove a skill from your list, click the trash can icon located to the right of that skill.

 - Click “Save”.

 Has LinkedIn restricted your account and banished you to LinkedIn jail?
 The most obvious sign is that you are now required to know the email address of every single person you try to connect with.
 This happens when five people have clicked the “I Don’t Know This Person” link that pops up in the bottom left corner of the screen after ignoring your connection request.

 If this happens to you, you can reach out to support and ask for forgiveness to have them remove the restriction.